-Our executive officers as of December 31, 2015 were as follows:
+Our executive officers as of December 31, 2016 were as follows:

-Name Age Position James Janik 59 Chairman, President and Chief Executive Officer Robert McCormick 55 Executive Vice President, Chief Financial Officer and Secretary Mark Adamson 57 Senior Vice President, Sales and Marketing Keith Hagelin 55 Senior Vice President, Operations
+Name Age Position James Janik 60 Chairman, President and Chief Executive Officer Robert McCormick 56 Executive Vice President, Chief Financial Officer and Secretary Mark Adamson 58 Senior Vice President, Sales and Marketing Keith Hagelin 56 Senior Vice President, Operations

-James Janik has been serving as our President and Chief Executive Officer since 2000 and as a director since 2004.
-Since 2014, Mr. Janik also has served as our Chairman of the Board.
-Mr. Janik was General Manager of our Western Products division from 1994 to 2000 and Vice President of Marketing and Sales from 1998 to 2000.
+James Janik has been serving as our President and Chief Executive Officer and Director since 2004 and became our Chairman of the Board in 2014.
+Mr. Janik also served as President and Chief Executive Officer of Douglas Dynamics Incorporated, the entity that previously operated our business, from 2000 to 2004.
+Mr. Janik was Director of Sales of our Western Products division from 1992 to 1994, General Manager of our Western Products division from 1994 to 2000 and Vice President of Marketing and Sales from 1998 to 2000.
 Prior to joining us, Mr. Janik was the Vice President of Marketing and Sales of Sunlite Plastics Inc., a custom extruder of thermoplastic materials, for two years.
 During the 11 prior years, Mr. Janik held a number of key marketing, sales and production management positions for John Deere Company.